markjrieke/2024-potus/R/README.md

     * `F_s.rds`: a matrix measuring the similarity between states.
 Similarity is defined as 1 - distance.
     * `sid.csv`: a table mapping each state to an integer id.
 Includes both "raw" and aggregate states.
     * `wt.rds`: a matrix with the population weight each state contributes to each aggregate state.
+* `img.R`
+  * Generates state similarity plots based on the feature matrices generated in `features.R`.
+  * Rendering similarity plots locally save a bit of rendering time on site deployment.
 * `polls.R`
   * Imports and saves polls collected in prior election cycles (2008-2020) for backtesting.
   * Imported from [FiveThirtyEight](https://projects.fivethirtyeight.com/polls/) and [The Economist](https://github.com/TheEconomist/us-potus-model/tree/master/data).